This course will be taught remotely in real-time. Details here.

 Professional development for Waldorf teachers and homeschooling parents

-This course offers you an invaluable opportunity to focus entirely on your upcoming eighth grade school year in five full days brimming with discussions, presentations, practical activities, and the arts.
+This course offers you an invaluable opportunity to focus entirely on your upcoming eighth grade school year in five days brimming with discussions, presentations, and practical activities.

 With the insights of anthroposophy, gleaned through a daily look at child development focusing specifically on your class’s age group, you will get to know the eighth grader in depth as they stand at the point of inner revolution.
 Under the guidance of three master teachers, you’ll discover ways to enliven your teaching and how to approach the blocks so that they may meet the eighth grader in a deep and meaningful way.
 There will be time and space to consider and hone your skills in such practical matters as main lesson books, block planning, projects and activities, and classroom management.